Skip to main content

 Should I fix an energy tariff now?

-We don’t know by how much and for how long a spike in global gas prices will impact energy rates, and it's important to note that there's time for a lot to change before this summer's price cap is decided.
+We don’t know by how much and for how long a spike in global gas prices will impact energy rates, and it's important to note that there's time for a lot to change.

 The energy regulator, Ofgem, looks at average wholesale prices over three months in order to set its quarterly price cap.
 Its next review is due at the end of May, and will take effect on 1 July.

-But with gas prices volatile, it’s not a good time to be on a variable tariff, or a tariff tracking the price cap.
-These change prices every three months with the price cap, which is what's predicted to rise in July.
+But with UK gas prices having doubled since the start of the conflict in the Middle East, it’s not a good time to be on a variable tariff, or a tariff tracking the price cap.

 If you're not already on a fixed tariff, you should compare prices and see what your best option is.

 However, try not to panic and fix a deal that's too expensive.
-As of 5 March, energy firms are rapidly changing the prices of their fixed deals and many tariffs are no longer available.
+As of 12 March, energy firms are still rapidly changing the prices of their fixed deals and many tariffs are no longer available.

-British Gas, EDF and Eon Next all have messages on their websites stating that they are offering limited tariffs at the moment.
-Octopus Energy has announced that it is introducing a £75 exit fee per fuel to its new deals, as a result of new price volatility.
+British Gas, Ovo Energy and So Energy all have messages on their websites stating that they are offering limited tariffs at the moment.
+Eon Next and Outfox Energy confirmed that they're updating tariffs regularly.
+Octopus Energy has introduced a £75 exit fee per fuel on its new deals, as a result of current price volatility.

-If you do manage to find a fixed deal, check that it's cheaper than the current price cap.
+If you manage to find a fixed deal, check that it's similar to or cheaper than the April price cap.
 Things are changing rapidly, so we don't know how long the price spike will continue, nor when cheaper fixed deals might return.

-When comparing prices, it’s worth noting how your rates will change from 1 April, as well as whether the rates you’re quoted for fixed tariffs have taken into account the cut in government scheme costs, so you know you’re comparing like for like.
+When comparing fixed prices, remember that all fixed rates will decrease from 1 April to take into account the cut in government scheme costs, so make sure you’re comparing like for like.

-Use our free, independent energy comparison service to compare gas and electricity prices and find the best provider for you.
+Use our free, independent energy comparison service to compare gas and electricity prices across the whole energy market and find the best provider for you.

 Why is the Iran conflict affecting UK energy prices?